-In the unfortunate circumstance that your home is damaged, the last thing you’ll need is a drawn-out process to receive a crucial settlement to begin repairs or rebuilding.
-A little research now goes a long way in the future.
+In the unfortunate circumstance that your home is damaged, the last thing you’ll want is a drawn-out process to receive a crucial settlement to begin repairs or rebuilding.
+Doing a little research now will go a long way in the future.

-Understanding the value of your policy, in addition to what your policy is designed to cover, is a fundamental step in purchasing home insurance that works for your property.
+Understanding the value of your policy, in addition to what your policy covers, is a fundamental step in purchasing home insurance that works for your property.
 One key step to take is asking your agent whether your policy covers actual cash value or a replacement cash value.
 If you need to file a claim, this point will be important to the amount of assistance your policy will provide.

 Actual Cash Value vs. Replacement Cash Value